handrake/KonlSearch/README.md

 ![Profile results](images/kowiki_profile.png)

-## Limitations
-- Currently, a write lock on the entire index is acquire when indexing a document.
-RocksDB's WriteBatch may be used to overcome this issue, but it may or may not be implemented in the near future.

 ## Acknowledgements

 - KonlSearch relies on [python-mecab-ko](https://github.com/jonghwanhyeon/python-mecab-ko) for tokenizing and [hangul-toolkit](https://github.com/bluedisk/hangul-toolkit) for decomposing Korean characters into consonants and vowels.